Choosing the right medium for a painting

 Advantages: Acrylic paints are a water based cheap, non-toxic and fast drying although its possible to use slow-drying acrylics.

 Many artists use acrylics as its a speedy process, great for layering and should actually last as long as oil paints.
-Acrylics are also more more versatile than Oils with many different effects possible including acrylics that strongly resemble oil paints.
+Acrylics are also more versatile then oils with many different effects possible including acrylics that strongly resemble oil paints.

 Unlike oil paints, when used correctly acrylics won’t crack or yellow there are many compelling reasons to use acrylic paints.